The easiest foolproof method to making the smoothest homemade pumpkin puree using just a small sugar pumpkin and a bit of salt!

 It will stay fresh in the fridge for up to 1 week.
 Check out more storing and freezing tips below.

 Classic warm fall spices such as cinnamon, nutmeg, all-spice, pumpkin pie spice, apple pie spice or cardamom all compliment it perfectly.
-It even tastes great with spices like chili powder or paprika when making savory recipes like pumpkin chili or a creamy pumpkin soup.
+It even tastes great with spices like chili powder or paprika when making savory recipes like a creamy pumpkin soup.

 Yes!
 Pumpkins are filled with beta carotene, vitamin C, fiber and many other nutrients and minerals.
 It’s a power house for your immune system!